BellevueDSCLoyd/SBALoan/README.md

 ## Instructions

-To run this notebook locally, install Jupyter, download the data set, change the file location to load the data, and install all the library dependencies.
+To run this notebook locally, install Jupyter, download the data set, change the file location to load the code and data, and install all the library dependencies.

 The R code is best run from RStudio.
+You will also need to download the code and data.

 ## Tools